sunpills/sunpills/README.md

 # Hello!

 I'm Emily, nice to have you here!
-I'm a front-end developer and also a UX/UI designer.
+I'm a Front-End Developer and also a UX/UI Designer.

 A brief description:
-- 🔭 Currently learning iOS Development.
+- 🔭 I'm currently learning iOS Development and Flutter.
-- Javascript, Reactjs, Typescript, HTML, CSS (SaaS, SCSS, Tailwind CSS, Bootstrap)
+- Javascript, Reactjs, Typescript, HTML, CSS (SaaS, SCSS, Tailwind CSS, Bootstrap), Swift (SwiftUI and UIKit).
 - 📫 How to reach me: emilykarinavaz@gmail.com
 - ⚡ Fun fact: I love playing board games and video games.